rustedwizard/rustedwizard.github.io/EFCoreInAzFuncInProc.md

 For Entity Framework core, Code-First-Approach is used in this tutorial, for database, this tutorial uses Microsoft SQL Server.

-***.Net Core 3.1 LTS is used in this tutorial.
+***As time of writing this tutorial .Net Core 3.1 LTS is used for In-Process Model.
 Warning: DO NOT USE .Net 5 since you will encounter [this issue](https://github.com/Azure/azure-functions-core-tools/issues/2304).***

+***However, there is a good news for .Net 5, you can use Azure Function (Isolated) on .Net 5 where the function is running in separate process, as a result, by default, you get full control over Dependency Injection and you can configure Entity Framework just as you configure it in ASP.Net project.
+You can check out documentation [here](https://docs.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide)***

 ### Project Creation